CircleCI-Public/circleci-cli/README.md

 * `circleci step halt`
 * `circleci config migrate`

+## Conclusion
+These are the most commonly used Docker commands, and they help you perform the most essential functions on a day-to-day basis.
+To make the most of these commands you should be familiar with each command’s options.
+However, they’re not the entire list.
+You can view the full list on the Docker documentation.

+As you work with Docker containers, they make development much easier, and more powerful.
+There are Docker commands for everything from pulling an image, to inspecting it, and committing it.
+The key to this is mastering the Docker CLI and the various commands you can use.
+This includes the options which are unique for each command.
+One of Docker’s strength is its simple yet powerful CLI, and we’ve seen proof of that in this post.

 ## Contributing

 Development instructions for the CircleCI CLI can be found in [HACKING.md](HACKING.md).